Merck leaps into COVID-19 development fray with vaccine, drug deals

 The U.S. Advanced Research and Development Authority (BARDA) is backing the effort.

-Both vaccines are made using technologies that have resulted in licensed products, unlike some frontrunners, such as the rapidly developed vaccine from Moderna Inc (MRNA.O), which is expected to start large, late-stage clinical trials in July.
+Both vaccines are made using technologies that have resulted in licensed products, unlike some frontrunners, such as the rapidly developed vaccine from Moderna Inc., which is expected to start large, late-stage clinical trials in July.

-Last week, Dr. Francis Collins, director of the National Institutes of Health, said Merck’s vaccine, and those from Johnson & Johnson (JNJ.N) and Sanofi (SASY.PA), were a month or two behind Moderna’s, but may get added to large efficacy trials this summer as they wrap up early-stage studies.
+Last week, Dr. Francis Collins, director of the National Institutes of Health, said Merck’s vaccine, and those from Johnson & Johnson and Sanofi, were a month or two behind Moderna’s, but may get added to large efficacy trials this summer as they wrap up early-stage studies.

 “I think we’ll be in a position to participate,” Frazier said.